TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## API Key Subscription

-### Query API Key Subscription List
+### List API Key Subscriptions
-- Query the list of stage and usage plan connected with API Key.
+- Retrieves the list of stage and usage plan connected with API Key.

 #### Request